 - Mixed herbs of dried thyme, crushed rosemary, sage & parsley to taste

 Big Pot: My favorite pots to use are cast iron.
 For these one pot dishes, cast iron seems to bring out the flavors.
 Don’t ask me why… I dunno, but it always tastes better.

 Oil: Add the oil.
 A good amount to get that chicken browned nicely.

-Chicken: I like chicken thighs with skin and on the bone.
-So I gathered up four large thighs, washed them up, seasoned them with my garden herbs, and some salt and pepper then added them to pot skin side down.
+Chicken: I like chicken thighs with skin and on the bone because to me that is flavor and I don’t want to toss that away.
+So I gathered up four large thighs, washed them up, seasoned them with my garden herbs, and some salt and pepper then added them to the pot skin side down.
 Brown them.
 When they are a nice golden brown turn them over and do the same on the other side.
 When nicely golden brown, take them out of the pan and set them aside.

 Next: This is when I take most of the oil out of the pot but not the wonders on the bottom.
 Keep that stuff for tasty chicken!
 Taking just a soup ladle, (oil is hot, hot, hot so be careful), ladle most of the hot oil out of the pot only leaving enough to get the veggies sautéed and the carrots coated.

 Carrots: Add them and cook the onions with the carrots for a few minutes to get the juices rolling.
 Then…